scale-it/algo-builder/packages/web/README.md

 ```
 2.  ### MyAlgo Wallet:

-    Create an instance of the `MyAlgoWalletSession` class by passing the wallet URL and connect it using `connectToMyAlgo`.
+    Create an instance of the `MyAlgoWalletSession` class by passing the wallet URL(token, server, port) and connect it using `connectToMyAlgo`.

     ```js